headspace

 Can I choose to switch Clinicians?

-Yes, everyone works differently so its about finding the right "fit".
+Yes, everyone works differently so it's about finding the right "fit".
 If you don't feel like you are making a connection with the Clinician you are seeing, please let us know and we can look at other Clinicians that will be better suited.
 You can either speak to your Clinician if you are comfortable or speak to your Care Coordinator or one of our Admin staff.

 Do I need a Medicare Card?

 You don't necessarily need a Medicare Card as there are different support pathways at headspace Gladstone.
-Some services such as GP or seeing a Private Practitioner under a Mental Health Treatment Plan require this.
+Some services such as GP or seeing a Private Practitioner under a Mental Health Care Plan require this.
 Your Care Coordinator will let you know if this is required for your support.

 Is my information confidential?